Securing Cash Flow In Your Manufacturing Business

-Using a CRM solution enables you to capture information on prospects as they walk through your door, or your website, through each stage involved to the point where they become a paying customer.
+Using an ERP system that includes a comprehensive CRM solution enables you to capture information on prospects as they walk through your door, or your website, through each stage involved to the point where they become a paying customer.

 The other side of a CRM is that it enables you to continue reaching out to the prospects that didn’t make it into your customer book after their first enquiry.
 By targeting those prospects, you reduce the amount of effort involved in winning new business by increasing the rate of conversion from “just looking or enquiring” to long term satisfied customer.